-"This--this--painting with light," Elena said, "is it a real thing?
-Does it exist?
+"This--this--painting with light," Elena said.
+“Is it a real thing?
+Is that really the sun?”

 Elena was on fire.
 Her hand on the screen was lined in white flames, and smoke rose in curls from her arms and shoulders.
 Her hair was burning.
 But it didn't hurt.
 In fact, she liked it.
 She felt the warmth of the sunlight.
 It was better than real.
-It was more perfect than any painting, more lasting and true than any image she had ever seen.
-She threw her arms open as if she could gather the sun up in them and when she did--
+It was more perfect than any painting, more lasting and true than any portrait she’d ever seen.
+She threw her arms open, as if she could gather the sun up in them, and when she did--

-Quietly, she crumbled away, burning in the false sunlight until there was nothing left but ashes and a few curls of smoke.
-The film ended and the projector snapped off, and the producer was left alone in the dark penthouse.
-Try as she might, she could not find it in herself to scream.
+Quietly, she crumbled away, burning in the false sunlight until there was nothing left.
+The film ended and the projector snapped off.
+The producer was alone in the dark penthouse.
+Try as she might, she couldn’t find it in herself to scream.

-She did not understand what had happened.
-She did not know what it was she had seen.
-It all felt like a dream.
-In a few years she would convince herself that it really was, and that her entire time in Venice was nothing but a kind of waking sleep.
+She didn’t understand what had happened.
+She didn’t know what she had just seen.
+In a few years, she would convince herself that this was all a dream, and that her entire time in Venice was nothing but a kind of waking sleep.

-In the morning, a servant scattered the ashes over a canal.
+In the morning, a servant scattered Elena’s ashes over the canal.
 They mingled with the waters of Venice, and perhaps they are part of it still.

 "Death makes men weep, and yet a third of life is passed in sleep."